BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Biel.md

 - Biel includes among things ‘naturally known’ as part of natural law both:
     - the necessary consequences of the principles
-    - non-necessary consequences that are ‘very consonant’
+    - subordinate precepts - non-necessary consequences that are ‘very consonant’ with the principles